 Netherlands made its way off and on our list as we debated our route around the world, weather conditions, and my general disinterest in Amsterdam’s famed offerings, however we’ve agreed that we’ll have to make it back during warmer weather.
 Netherlands in winter, specifically around early January was very cold and wet, it rained half the week that we were there.
-We didn’t catch any snow, which surprised us a little since we’d just come from Prague for the New Year (post coming soon) and it was snowing there, however the cold weather and the shorter daylight hours definitely played a role in our experience or lack thereof for the Netherlands.
+We didn’t catch any snow, which surprised us a little since we’d just come from Prague for the New Year and it was snowing there, however the cold weather and the shorter daylight hours definitely played a role in our experience or lack thereof for the Netherlands.

 As there weren’t very many AirBnB options in Amsterdam, we wound up staying in a beautiful AirBnB apartment in Utrecht, a quaint suburban city between Amsterdam and Rotterdam, which worked out well in terms of making day trips out to either city, including a day trip to Brussels.
 Unfortunately our Brussels trip cost us an extra day when I ate too many mussels (yes, mussels in Brussels) and I was rather home-ridden the following day.
 Utrecht doesn’t have much to offer in terms of attractions or activities, but it was a good central location and the town has a quieter and less touristy vibe.

-a day in Rotterdam
+A Day in Rotterdam

 The Kinderdijk Windmills